jniedzie/LightByLight2018/README.md

 * Step2: Digi_Raw - Submit the digi raw jobs with condorConfig.sub script inside MC_reconstruction/digi_raw repo, it uses step2_DIGI_L1_DIGI2RAW_HLT.py script

 Change the current directory to your own and output eosarea in batch.sh script.
+Create log, error and output directory in your current directory
 ## Authors

 * Émilien Chapon